 So you've set a filter, paused, or created an OffTime for a profile, but your settings just aren't working.
 Is it just happening for one device in particular?
 There might be a filtering issue going on or something else.
-This article will help you identify the particular device having issue, and steps to try to allow the websites and platforms that aren't working.
+This article will help you identify the particular device having issue, and steps to try to allow the Apps or Websites that aren't working.
 Note that these troubleshooting steps were written for device-specific issues in mind.

 Save your changes